-Yanacocha, home of the highest reforestation project in the world
+Yanacocha is home to the highest reforestation project in Ecuador

 Yanacocha is home to the world’s highest reforestation project: situated at an altitude of 3500 meters, this reserve hosts a project of peak importance.
 Yanacocha was also created with the aim of preserving the Black-breasted Puffleg hummingbird (Eriocnemis nigrivestis), a critically threatened species with a very limited distribution of habitat.